privet-kitty/wild-package-inferred-system/README.md

 ## Mechanism

 ## FAQ
-### How can I let wild-package-inferred-system ignore a specific .lisp file?
+### How can I let a specific file be excluded from wildcard?
-wild-package-inferred-system ignores the files of the type `.nosystem.lisp` and `.script.lisp` even if they match a given wildcard.
+`wild-package-inferred-system` ignores the files of the type `.nosystem.lisp` and `.script.lisp` even if they match a given wild package.

 ## Copyright
 Copyright (c) 2018 Hugo I.